 Whenever we ask you to give us information, you will make sure that all the information you give us is sufficiently true, accurate and complete for us to be able to work out the risk we are considering.
-If we later discover that it is not, we can cancel the plan or apply different terms of cover in line with the terms we would have applied if the information had been presented to us fairly.
+If we later discover that it is not, we can cancel your membership to the plan or apply different terms of cover in line with the terms we would have applied if the information had been presented to us fairly.

-You must contact us if you change your address.
+You must let the group administrator know if you change your address.